Extrinsic

 Attack

-ofthe immune system against intruders:
+of the immune system against intruders:

 Also